Henry Montgomery (minister): Subscribing and non-subscribing controversy

+Activism

-Meanwhile, Montgomery had visited the English Unitarians and advocated catholic emancipation at public dinners in Manchester (December 1828) and London (January 1829).
-On his return, he spoke in the same strain from the altar of St. Patrick's, Belfast, at a meeting (27 January 1829) presided over by William Crolly, D.D., then Roman catholic bishop of Down and Connor.
-To O'Connell's agitation for repeal of the union he was strongly opposed; his letter to O'Connell (1 February 1831) was among the most powerful attacks upon the Liberator's position and did much to alienate Irish liberals from his cause.
+Montgomery had visited the English Unitarians and advocated Catholic emancipation at public dinners in Manchester (December 1828) and London (January 1829).
+On his return, he spoke in the same strain from the altar of St. Patrick's, Belfast, at a meeting (27 January 1829) presided over by William Crolly, D.D., then Roman Catholic bishop of Down and Connor.
+To O'Connell's agitation for repeal of the union he was strongly opposed.
+His letter to O'Connell (1 February 1831) was among the most powerful attacks upon the Liberator's position and did much to alienate Irish liberals from his cause.
 He was in favour of Irish disestablishment and gave evidence in this sense before parliamentary committees in 1832.

 He warmly supported the national system of education (established in 1831), which Cooke as warmly opposed.

 In 1833 he received the degree of LL.D. from Glasgow University.

-His last great personal encounter with Cooke was in connection with the management (1838–41) 'of the Belfast academical institution; his speech of 13 April 1841 was followed by the defeat of Cooke's endeavour to exclude Arian professors of theology from chairs in the faculty.
+His last great personal encounter with Cooke was in connection with the management (1838–41) of the Belfast academical institution; his speech of 13 April 1841 was followed by the defeat of Cooke's endeavour to exclude Arian professors of theology from chairs in the faculty.
 In the struggle for the tenure of meeting-house properties and endowments by Unitarians, resulting in the Dissenters' Chapels Act 1844, Montgomery took a very important and laborious part.
 His exertions brought on an illness in London (1844), when Peel, whose support of the measure Montgomery had secured, showed him much personal attention.

+Non-subscribing church

-In 1835 was founded the association of Irish non-subscribing Presbyterians, a union, though not an amalgamation, of the remonstrant synod with the Antrim presbytery and the Munster synod.
+In 1835 the association of Irish non-subscribing Presbyterians was founded.
+This was a union, though not an amalgamation, of the remonstrant synod with the Antrim presbytery and the Munster synod.
 Montgomery, who had since 1832 given regular courses of lectures to non-subscribing divinity students, was on 10 July 1838 appointed the association's professor of ecclesiastical history and pastoral theology.
-The office was without salary, till in 1847 the government endowed the chair with 150l. per annum out of reyium donum.
+The office was without salary, till in 1847 the government endowed the chair with 150l. per annum out of regium donum.
 Many of the students became ministers to the English Unitarians.
 A controversy on the efficiency of the system of ministerial training arose in 1847.
 Montgomery founded in his synod in 1857 a revised code of discipline, which restricted the wide range already given to presbyteries in the matter of ministerial examination; but the new questions were withdrawn in 1863 in consequence of a legal decision in the Ballyclare case.